U.S. judge overseeing Google case will sell mutual funds holding Alphabet stock

-WASHINGTON (Reuters) - The judge hearing the U.S. Justice Department’s antitrust case against Alphabet Inc’s Google said on Friday he had directed his financial advisers to immediately sell mutual funds he owns that hold Google stock.
+WASHINGTON (Reuters) - The federal judge hearing the U.S. Justice Department’s antitrust case against Google said on Friday he directed his financial advisers to immediately sell mutual funds he owns that hold stock of the search engine’s parent Alphabet Inc.

+Separately, Google said in a brief court filing that it would not ask for the case to be thrown out at an early stage based on procedural issues.

+The company said its initial response to the October complaint, which was joined by a dozen state attorneys general, would be filed by Feb.
+15.

 Mehta said he does not believe he is required to recuse himself, but said any objections to him continuing to oversee the case could be filed no later than Jan.
 20.